-During radiation therapy, radioactive particles or rays are used to destroy prostate cancer that hasn’t spread beyond the prostate.
+During radiation therapy, radioactive particles or rays are used to destroy prostate cancer that hasn’t spread beyond the prostate or lymph glands.
 At NYU Langone’s Perlmutter Cancer Center, this type of treatment may be used to manage cancers confined to the prostate and surrounding tissues.

-Radiation therapy may be recommended as an alternative to prostatectomy in certain situations.
+Radiation therapy may be recommended instead of prostatectomy in certain situations.

-If you do have surgery, and PSA test results indicate a rise in PSA levels after surgery or if the cancer has spread beyond the prostate, salvage radiation therapy may be used to eliminate remaining cancer cells.
+If you do have surgery, and prostate-specific antigen, or PSA test, results indicate a rise in PSA levels after surgery or if the cancer has spread beyond the prostate, salvage radiation therapy may be used to eliminate remaining cancer cells.
 It is also used if cancer returns after treatments.

-Our radiation oncologists use image-guided radiation therapy to treat some men with prostate cancer.
+Our radiation oncologists use image-guided radiation therapy to treat men with prostate cancer.
 This type of therapy uses daily CT scans to target tumors with precise doses of radiation in less than two minutes—much faster than traditional types of radiation therapy.

 As a result, the risk of damage to surrounding tissue is minimized.
 This is especially important in the treatment of the prostate, which shifts each day as the bladder, located next to the prostate, fills and empties.

 Your urologist may also place a pinhead-sized radiofrequency marker in the prostate.
 This allows your radiation oncologist to track your prostate throughout radiation treatment to ensure all treatments are precisely targeted.
-Side effects of this type of radiation therapy tend to be minimal and may include fatigue and an increase in urination or bowel movements.
+Side effects of image-guided radiation therapy tend to be minimal and may include mild fatigue and an increase in urination or bowel movements.
 Your doctors can help you manage these effects, if they happen.